Universite-Gustave-Eiffel/NoiseModelling/Docs/Data_Assimilation_Tutorial.rst

 To do so, users have first to execute the ``Data_Simulation`` WPS block, which has only one **optionnal** parameter :

-* ``noiseMapLimit`` : final number of maps to be generated (INTEGER).
+* ``noiseMapLimit`` : final number of maps to be generated (Integer).
 If a value is filled, a random selection is applied to keep the number of expected maps, based on the LHS (`Latin Hypercube Sampling`_) method.

 .. _Latin Hypercube Sampling: https://en.wikipedia.org/wiki/Latin_hypercube_sampling